rhiever/TwitterFollowBot/README.md

 ####Automatically unfollow any users that have not followed you back (with exceptions that you can set)

+**Warning: If you have over 5,000 followers, the auto unfollow functionality may not work properly for you.**

+I advise against using auto unfollow if you have more than 5,000 followers at this point.
+See [this issue](https://github.com/rhiever/twitter-follow-bot/issues/14) for more details.

     from twitter_follow_bot import auto_unfollow_nonfollowers

     auto_unfollow_nonfollowers()